pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 -------------------------------------------------------------------------------

 Personal relationships, genealogy, file dependency problems can be solved using pgRouting.
-Those problems, normally,  do not come with gemetries asociated with the graph.
+Those problems, normally,  do not come with geometries associated with the graph.

 .. contents::